datacarpentry/python-socialsci/episodes/03-control-structures.md

 > > ~~~
 > > {: .language-python}
 > >
-> > The format of variablelist is very much like that of a record in a csv file.
-In later episodes we will see how we can extract these values and assign them to variables for further processing rather tha just printing them out.
+> > The format of `variablelist` is very much like that of a record in a csv file.
+In later episodes we will see how we can extract these values and assign them to variables for further processing rather than printing them out.
 > >
 > {: .solution}
 {: .challenge}